 Double-Booked Surgeons: Study Raises Safety Questions For High-Risk Patients

 Surgeons are known for their busy schedules — so busy that they don't just book surgeries back to back.
 Sometimes they'll double-book, so one operation overlaps the next.
-A lead surgeon will perform the key elements, then move to the next room — leaving other, often junior, surgeons to open the procedure and finish it up.
+A lead surgeon will perform the key elements, then move to the next room — leaving other, often junior, surgeons to finish up the first procedure.

 A large study published Tuesday in JAMA suggests that this practice of overlapping surgeries is safe for most patients, with those undergoing overlapping surgeries faring the same as those who are the sole object of their surgeon's attention.